Linear NMR in the polar phase of $^3$He in aerogel

 Let's also study an effect of a finite-length soliton.
 Consider a two-dimensional problem with two half-quantum vortices parallel to the~$l$ vector.
 Distance between vortices is~$D$.
 The same equations~(\ref{eq:num_text}) and~(\ref{eq:num_wave}) are solved numerically in 2D space using {\it deal.II} library~\cite{dealII}.
 The code is available in~\cite{dealIIprog}.
 An example of the calculation is presented on Fig.~\ref{image:calc_text1}.

 \image{h}{num_res}{Fig.~5.
-Calculated values of $\lambda$ and $I^M/L$ for various soliton structures. }
+Calculated values of $\lambda$ and $I^M/\bar\xi L$ for various soliton structures. $L$ is the total soliton length. }

-Near a half-quantum vortex, at a distance much smaller then~$\bar\xi_{D\perp}$, the textural angle~$\alpha \approx \varphi/2+\mbox{const.}$, where~$\varphi$ is the azimuthal coordinate.
+Near a half-quantum vortex, at a distance much smaller then~$\bar\xi$, the textural angle~$\alpha \approx \varphi/2+\mbox{const.}$, where~$\varphi$ is the azimuthal coordinate.
 One can see that the potential in~(\ref{eq:num_wave}) is $U(x) \approx (\nabla\alpha)^2 \approx 1/4r^2$ (where $r$ is distance from the vortex core).
 The real-value wave $\bar s_+$ can not fall into this hole because of Aharonov-Bohm effect: it should be zero along some radial direction to allow a smooth~$s_+$ distribution.
 The symmetry reasons tell, that in the case of two vortices with a soliton the wave is zero on the line connecting vortices outside them.
 The corresponding solution of the wave equation is $\bar s_+ \approx \cos(\phi/2 + \mbox{const.})$, this kind of discontinuity is clearly seen on the calculated wave near vortices.

-On Fig.~\ref{image:num_res} calculated values of $\lambda$ and $I^M/L$ (where $L$ is the soliton length) are plotted as a function of some structure dimension $D/\bar\xi^2_{D\perp}$.
+On Fig.~\ref{image:num_res} calculated values of $\lambda$ and $I^M/\bar\xi L$ ($L$ is the total soliton length) are plotted as a function of some structure dimension $D/\bar\xi$.
 There are five structures which are shown on the upper part of the figure: a single soliton with a finite length~$D$; A periodic structures of infinite solitons with the period~$D$ and same or alternating soliton orientations; the combination of both effects, periodic structures of finite solitons with equal length and period (this corresponds to a square lattice of vortices).
-For large~$D$ all curves come to the values for a single infinite soliton: $\lambda=-1$, $I^M=2L$.
-The numerical studies show that noticeable deviation of~$\lambda$ from the asymptotic value appears only at high vortex dencities, when the inter-vortex distance~$D$ is less then a few~$\bar\xi_D$.
+For large~$D$ all curves come to the values for a single infinite soliton: $\lambda=-1$, $I^M=2\,\bar\xi L$.
+A noticeable deviation of~$\lambda$ from the asymptotic value appears only at high vortex densities, when the inter-vortex distance~$D$ is comparable with~$\bar\xi$.